andyclarke-okta/Powershell-Sample-Scripts/README.md

 This command will install the powesrshell module in your global store found at;
 C:\Program Files\WindowsPowerShell\Modules

-Other sample scripts can be foud at;
+Other sample scripts can be found at;
 * https://www.powershellgallery.com/packages/CallOktaAPI
 	* CallOktaAPI.ps1 has sample code.
 Replace YOUR_API_TOKEN and YOUR_ORG with your values or use OktaAPISettings.ps1.